-Beyond the data you’re going to leverage to create advantage, you also need to consider what information you need to guide the data strategy kite.
+Beyond the data you’re going to leverage to create an advantage, you also need to consider what information you need to guide the data strategy kite.
 How will you know when your strategy is working?
 What signals might indicate you’re on course to fail?

 As you can see, the News section is where most data professionals feel most comfortable.
 Where they get alignment wrong is typically by not focusing efforts on the News that has the biggest impact on the Agenda.
-Because most data professionals have IT backgrounds, they may also feel uncomfortable engaging with the People to change Norms.
-As a result, data professionals may need more exec sponsorship to ensure the data strategy isn’t too “tech heavy” and “people light”.
+Because most data professionals have IT backgrounds, they may also feel uncomfortable engaging with People to change Norms.
+As a result, data professionals may need more exec sponsorship to ensure the data strategy isn’t too “tech-heavy” and “people light”.

 What does “Allocations” mean when creating a data strategy?

 Allocations describe where and how you’ll deploy your resources.
-Creating a data strategy demands that you focus resources where they will have greatest impact.
+Creating a data strategy demands that you focus resources where they will have the greatest impact.
 You cannot have your cake and eat it.
 Hard choices must be made.

 This part of our data strategy marshals our funds and our people.
 We set the budget and spend it where it has the biggest return.
 Review the different business cases put forward by your team and pick the winner.

-By definition some people and projects will need to be disappointed.
+By definition, some people and projects will need to be disappointed.
 Others get funding and manpower to drive towards your goals.
 Do not spread your bets; focus your efforts on the areas where you’ll have the greatest chance to succeed.

 Allocations also set internal compensation targets.
 Some of your funds must be spent to get your team to behave differently.
 You may need to work with HR to set or modify KPIs.
 Align your reward structures against the tasks and activities your data strategy needs.
 If your strategy says one thing and the KPI says another, you’re doomed to fail.
 This will leave your strategy kite fluttering in the wind, stuck in a tree.